ivalshamkya/php-pdo-mvc/README.md

 🎉 **Contributions Welcome!** 🎉

-We appreciate and encourage contributions to enhance and expand this PHP-PDO-MVC boilerplate.
+We appreciate and encourage contributions to enhance and expand this PHP-PDO-MVC template.
 Whether you're fixing bugs, improving documentation, or adding new features, your efforts are valued.

 ### How to Contribute
 1. Fork the repository.